evertoncastro/trio-coffee-shop-challenge/README.md

-# Technical Design: Trio Coffee Shop Challenge
+# Trio Coffee Shop Challenge

 This repository contains a Django application for managing orders and customization of products.
 The application provides a REST API that allows managers to customize products and order statuses, while customers can place orders, customize their orders, and view order details.